-In Summer of 2015 the Department of Information Technology and Administrative Management will lead a group of students on a life-changing experience through Central Europe!
+Right now, the Department of Information Technology and Administrative Management is leading a group of students on a life-changing experience through Central Europe!
 This faculty-led study abroad class is presented in English and offers students a chance to experience the information technology industry, retail management industry and administrative management areas of 4-5 Central European countries.
 This trip allows students to experience first hand the languages, cultures and business ideologies in post-Socialist Central Europe.
 For students majoring in our program, the 10 credits from this course can be used to fulfill the internship requirement!

 Trip highlights for 2017 include: